STAFF & BOARD

 Board Members

 Naomi Johnson has been working as an independent freelancer in Scotland since September 2016.
 Naomi is client focused and has over 20 years of experience in the non-profit sector.
 Previous roles include leading the Scottish Charity Firstport (2007-2011) and also working for CRN UK (1999-2007).
 Naomi holds an MBA from the Cranfield Trust.
-Naomi has previously served on the Board of Social Enterprise Scotland and is currently a non-exec board member at Dumfries and Galloway College.
+Naomi has previously served on the Board of Social Enterprise Scotland and has previously served as a non-exec board member at Dumfries and Galloway College.

 Ian Matheson is the Head of Operations for Blythswood Care.
 Ian has overall management of Blythswood Care’s 24 Scottish reuse shops and 2 hub depots, processing goods for reuse and recycling sale.
 Leading 98 staff and 100’s of volunteers in this work, it provides funding towards Blythswood Care’s projects in Scotland and abroad e.g. food bank centres, supported training, life-skills for ex orphanage boys, education and community programmes etc.